 Mantas belong to the Elasmobranchii which include sharks, skates and rays, and are part of the Mobulidae family of Devil rays.
 Their subfamily of Myliobatidae includes two species of Manta and 9 species of Mobula devil rays.
 Palau’s mantas are Manta alfredi , or reef mantas.
 The other, larger oceanic Manta birostris species has not yet been recorded from Palau.
-At least two of the nine devil ray species have been photographed in Palau.
+At least three devil ray species have been photographed in Palau.

 Max width: 16 feet (5 m)